Development of Hybrid Resistive Plate Chambers: Beam Tests of the Hybrid RPCs

 The hybrid RPCs and one standard 1-glass and one standard 2-glass RPC were exposed to the broadband muon beam of Fermilab Test Beam Facility \cite{ref-ftbf}.
 The gas mixture was r134a:isobutane:SF$_6$ 94.5:5.0:0.5 with a flow rate of 2-3 cc/min, approximately half the common value of 5 cc/min.

 Figure \ref{fig_4} shows the efficiency as a function of the applied high voltage for the seven types of RPCs tested.
+The efficiency threshold was set at 300 fC.
 If one considers the 90 \% efficiency crossing high voltage value as a measure, the highest value is for the standard 2-glass RPC around 8.5 kV.
 The standard 1-glass RPC and the TiO$_2$-v3, which has the lowest surface density of TiO$_2$ have comparable values around 7.5 kV.
 The major impact is observed for the RPCs with higher surface density TiO$_2$ coated and Al$_2$O$_3$ coated anodes.
 The 90 \% efficiency crossing voltage for these hybrid RPCs is around 6.5 kV with RPCs still retaining higher than 50 \% efficiency down to around 5 kV.
 There is a clear indication of the contribution of the electron multiplication in the applied coating.
+The electron multiplication in the secondary emission layer is prompt.
+Figure \ref{fig_5} shows the average waveform of the Al$_2$O$_3$-v1 at 7.3 kV for the MIP events when the RPC is efficient.
+The average waveform does not exhibit any distortion of the RPC pulse shape.